timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 First, we set `N` as the number of elements for both arrays, `x` and `y`.

 Then `cudaMallocManaged` tells CUDA to allocate something that's called Unified Memory.
-Since we have two kinds of memory, device and host, we have to copy data from one to the other depending on where we need it.
-Unified Memory does it for us by creating a pool of managed memory behind the scenes, migrating data between device and host, and providing a single pointer to access it from both.
-Once it's done, we initialize the arrays.
+Since we have two kinds of memory, on the device and on the host, we have to copy data from one to the other depending on where we need it.
+Unified Memory does it for us by creating a pool of managed memory behind the scenes, migrating data between device and host, and providing a single pointer to access both.
+Once memory is allocated, we initialize the arrays.

-Next, we set `blockSize` (the number of threads in a block) and compute `numBlocks` (the number of blocks).
-We should have 3907 blocks for 256 threads and 1 million elements.
+Next, we set `blockSize` (the number of threads in a block) and compute `numBlocks` (the number of blocks in a grid).
+Based on 256 threads and 1 million elements we should get 3907 blocks.

 We run the kernel function `add` providing `blockSize` and `numBlock` with a special triple bracket syntax and passing array pointers and the number of their elements.

 The kernel `add` is defined below with a special keyword `__global__`.
-Inside the function, we need to figure out the index of the element we execute the kernel upon.
+In the function, we need to figure out the index of the current element.
 We can calculate it using built-in `blockIdx`, `blockDim`, and `threadIdx` variables that give us the block index, block size, and thread index within the block, respectively.
 While CUDA supports 1D, 2D, 3D data — vector, matrix, and volume (a 3D array) — in this post we work with vectors, therefore we only access `x` property when computing the index.

-It's worth to mention that we are working with the array of 1 million elements, hence we have to ignore every index that goes beyond its length.
-Due to the warp size, CUDA might span more threads than we have elements if we don't align our data.
+It's worth mentioning that we are working with the array of 1 million elements, hence we have to ignore every index that goes beyond its length.
+Due to the warp size, CUDA might spawn more threads than we have elements if we don't align our data.

 Finally, we wait for the GPU to finish its job, check that we get the results we were waiting for, and free the memory.
 The output of the function is: